For easy printing, download the Energy Efficiency Issue Brief.

 S. 1071—The Duplicative Green Building Program Evaluation Act

-Sponsored by Senator Jeff Flake (R-AZ), S. 1071 would direct DOE to evaluate potentially duplicative green building programs and determine if there are ways to eliminate overlap, improve coordination, and increase their effectiveness.
-The Association supported the legislation because it would encourage good governance and ensure maximum funding and management of green buildings programs at DOE.
+Sponsored by Senator Jeff Flake (R-AZ), S. 1071 would have directed DOE to evaluate potentially duplicative green building programs and determine if there are ways to eliminate overlap, improve coordination, and increase their effectiveness.
+The Association supported the legislation because it would have encouraged good governance and ensure maximum funding and management of green buildings programs at DOE.

 At the beginning of the 115th Congress, House Energy & Commerce Committee Chairman Greg Walden (R-OR) and Energy Subcommittee Chairman Fred Upton (R-MI) signaled their intention to complete a comprehensive review of the Energy Policy and Conservation Act (EPCA).
 EPCA was enacted in 1975 to “increase energy production and supply, reduce energy demand, provide energy efficiency, and give the executive branch additional powers to respond to disruptions in energy supply.”
 Among other things, the statute directs DOE to conduct regular reviews of efficiency standards.
 APPA has been concerned about the pace at which DOE has been updating such standards and the burdens they create on utilities and consumers.
-However, the committee did not take up legislation to address issues associated with EPCA in the 115th Congress, and it is unknown if it will do so in 2019 under new Chairman Frank Pallone (D-NJ).
+However, the committee did not take up legislation to address issues associated with EPCA in the 115th Congress.
+The House Energy & Commerce Committee’s Energy Subcommittee, under new Subcommittee Chairman Bobby Rush (D-IL), held a hearing on March 7, 2019, to examine DOE’s failure to publish and update these standards.

 On March 28, 2017, President Trump signed Executive Order (EO) 13783, entitled “Promoting Energy Independence and Economic Growth.”
 EO 13783 requires the heads of agencies to review all existing regulations, orders, guidance documents, policies, and any other similar agency actions that potentially burden the development or use of domestically produced energy resources.
 DOE formed a Regulatory Reform Task Force to conduct a review of agency action subject to review under the EO.
 On May 30, 2017, DOE published a Request for Information (RFI) in the Federal Register seeking input from entities significantly affected by DOE regulations.
 The RFI closed on July 14, 2017, with DOE receiving 132 public comments.
 After reviewing those comments, the Task Force recommended reviewing the DOE Appliance Standards Program, which sets separate test procedures and minimum energy conservation standards for more than 60 categories of appliances.
-The department will look at four proposals to reduce regulatory burdens from these appliance standards.
+On February 6, 2019, DOE published in the Federal Register a proposed rule that would amend its Process Improvement Rule to modify how the department develops efficiency standards.
+The proposed revisions would make it mandatory for test procedures on appliances to be released before efficiency rules are finalized and require DOE to use test procedures set by industry.
+The public comment period for the proposal will close on May 6, 2019.

 American Public Power Association Position